kevinburke/local-servers/readme.md

 # Local server redirect

 This sets up a series of tasks to run at system startup, as well as an nginx server that can serve things at a given host.
+Ever get on a plane and **then** realize you should have made the docs locally?
+This project does that for you.

-## Why should I use this?
+## What can I do with it?

-After you run this, you can go to `http://godoc` to get a Go documentation browser, or `http://ipython` to get the iPython notebook.
-All your iPython notebooks will be saved in `.ipython_notebooks`.
+- View the Python docs by going to "http://python"

+- View the Ruby docs by going to "http://ruby"

+- View Golang docs by going to "http://godoc"

+- Open IPython by going to "http://ipython"

+And more!
+Add anything you want to `private.conf` to add this porject.

 ## Screenshots